-Before you start, you’ll need to teach it where to put files, of course.
+Before you start, you’ll need to teach Spotless where to put files, of course.
 You do that by creating tasks and adding rules to them.
 Don’t worry, though.
 It’s very simple to do.
 Creating tasks is just like creating a custom search in the Finder.
-You create a new Task and then fill in the blank boxes to tell Spotless what kind of files you want to act on (for example, those that have the word ‘work’ in their name) and where you want them to be filed.
+You create a new Task and then fill in the blank boxes to tell Spotless what kind of files you want to act on (for example, those that have the word “work” in their name) and where you want them to be filed.
 There’s no excuse now to have files lurking on your desktop.

 One of the best things about Focus is that you’ll barely know it’s there, but it will help you work and get much more done.
 It’s designed to filter out distractions for a set period, so you won’t be able to check Twitter or post to Facebook (for example) while you’re supposed to be finishing that essay or presentation.
-You choose which apps or websites to block and either switch it on and off manually or schedule it for set periods.
+You choose which apps or websites to block and either switch it on and off manually, or schedule it for preset periods.

-One of the most useful apps you could have on your Mac, iStat Menus takes up almost no room at all, making it perfect for minimalists.
-The idea is simple, iStatMenus monitors your Mac’s battery, processor, RAM, temperature and a host of other metrics and allows you to check them at the click of a menu bar item.
+Perhaps, the most useful app you could have on your Mac, iStat Menus takes up almost no room at all, making it perfect for minimalists.
+The idea is simple, iStat Menus monitors your Mac’s battery, processor, RAM, temperature, and a host of other metrics, and allows you to check them at the click of a menu bar item.
 You can keep an eye on how your Mac is performing or work out why it’s running slowly, without cluttering up your screen.

-CleanMyMac: The best one-button Mac cleaner
+Free up space with CleanMyMac, the best one-button Mac cleaner

 CleanMyMac is a must for minimalists.
 It’s the perfect way to keep your Mac free from junk files or applications you no longer need.
 Not only will it save storage space and keep your Mac well organized, it can help it run faster too.